-These features have been envisioned to be introduced in phases as required throughout different horizon years synonymously referred to as build years.
+These features have been envisioned to be introduced in phases aligned with the needs and priorities anticipated throughout different horizon years, also referred to as build years.
 The build years have been defined as 2026, 2036, 2046, and 2060.
-Implementation of the features will differ between Section 2 and Section 3 for each of the build years.
-Special attention has been made to optimize the introduction and placement of these features regarding environmentally sensitive areas in and around the corridor, cost effectiveness, and adjacent future development of the area.
-These features represent just one potential vision for the future, and they are not the only way the corridor can be developed.
-As the future needs of the island and its public develop, these features are envisioned to develop also.
+Implementation of these features will vary between Section 2 and Section 3 for each of the build years.
+Special attention has been given to optimising the timing and placement of these features regarding environmentally sensitive areas along the corridor, cost effectiveness, and adjacent future development of the area.
+These features represent one potential vision for the future, and they are not the only way the corridor can be developed.
+As the island's public transportation system, traffic demands, and societal needs continue to develop, these features are also expected to adapt accordingly.
 This chapter contains descriptions of the following elements for the Proposed Project: